Getting things done

 Which also means, I finally got to see the garage kittens, for the first time!

 I just assumed that Adam or Brussel (or both) had a litter in there, because that’s sort of where I see them hang out the most.
-The kittens were out and about behind the garage, and I saw seeing them dash behind some metal sheets we have leaning against the back, when I came by with the big noisy machine.
-I never got photos of those one – but I did see one of the sun room kittens playing with them!
+The kittens were out and about behind the garage, and I saw them dash behind some metal sheets we have leaning against the back, when I came by with the big noisy machine.
+I never got photos of those ones – but I did see one of the sun room kittens playing with them!

 The white and grey mama that I think is mother to the white and grey kittens that have disappeared from the sun room (we have so many white and grey cats, it gets hard to tell them apart at times) has seriously attached herself to Adam.
 Every time I see Adam walking around, this white and grey is right beside her, pushing against her, rubbing her face against her, and generally being exceedingly affectionate.
 Adam, on the other hand, seems to just tolerate her. 😄